by Kara-Leah Grant

 We humans also crave oneness – a sense that we are more than this body this mind in this place at this time.
 We remember our divinity and we want to know it again.

 To me, what this means is that if we can look upon those who take drugs with understanding and compassion, instead of condemnation and criticism, we can offer a pathway out of use and into wholeness.
-We can say;
+Drug-taking is not a moral issue and it doesn’t reveal character weakness.
+More often than not, it points to unresolved trauma and a deep desire for connection.
+If we can realise this, then we can say;

 Hey, I understand.
 I was there once too, and now, with the help of yoga, meditation, friends and family (and maybe psychotherapy of some form), I’m not anymore.
 Let me know if you’re interested in finding your own way along the path to wholeness.